nikolastojkov/nlb-api/README.md

 # Initial Readme
-This is a thin PHP package which is a API wrapper around the [NLBCLI](https://github.com/whoeverest/nlbcli) bin, used to get info from the CLI in a REST manner.
+This is a thin PHP package which is an API wrapper around the [NLBCLI](https://github.com/whoeverest/nlbcli) bin, used to get info from the CLI in a REST manner.

 ## Requirements
 - [NLBCLI](https://github.com/whoeverest/nlbcli)